telerik/ajax-docs/controls/togglebutton/client-side-programming/events/onclientclicked.md

 slug: togglebutton/client-side-programming/events/onclientclicked
 tags: onclientclicked
 published: True
-position: 4
+position: 6
 ---

 # OnClientClicked

-The **clicked** event is subsequent to the **clicking** event, and occurs when the RadToggleButton control is clicked.
-The event is fired after the client-side validation is completed, just before the page is submitted, and cannot be canceled.
+The **clicked** event is subsequent to the [toggleStateChanged]({%slug togglebutton/client-side-programming/events/onclienttogglestatechanged%}) event, and occurs when the **RadToggleButton** control is clicked.
+The event is fired after the client-side validation is completed (just like the [PushButon's OnClientClicked event]({%slug pushbutton/client-side-programming/events/onclientclicked%})), just before the page is submitted, and cannot be canceled.

 The event handler receives two parameters: